arduino/docs-content/content/arduino-cloud/01.guides/04.micropython/content.md

     # NOTE: Add networking code here or in boot.py
     wifi_connect()

-    # Create a client object to connect to the Arduino IoT cloud.
+    # Create a client object to connect to the Arduino Cloud.
     # For MicroPython, the key and cert files must be stored in DER format on the filesystem.
     # Alternatively, a username and password can be used to authenticate:
     client = ArduinoCloudClient(device_id=DEVICE_ID, username=DEVICE_ID, password=CLOUD_PASSWORD)

-    # Register cloud objects.
+    # Register Cloud objects.
     # Note: The following objects must be created first in the dashboard and linked to the device.
-    # This cloud object is initialized with its last known value from the cloud.
+    # This Cloud object is initialized with its last known value from the Cloud.
 When this object is updated
     # from the dashboard, the on_switch_changed function is called with the client object and the new value.
     client.register("ledSwitch", value=None, on_write=on_switch_changed, interval=0.250)

-    # This cloud object is updated manually in the switch's on_write_change callback to update the LED state in the cloud.
+    # This Cloud object is updated manually in the switch's on_write_change callback to update the LED state in the Cloud.
     client.register("led", value=None)

-    # Start the Arduino IoT cloud client.
+    # Start the Arduino Cloud client.
     client.start()

 ```